Effective June 15, 2021

 For additional information on our security practices, please visit our FAQs.

 We will only retain personal information, including personal information from Users, for a limited time.
 If a Partner School leaves our Program or requests removal of any personal information, we will promptly direct our Staff to delete, dispose of, or de-identify the personal information.
 We will delete, dispose of, or de-identify the personal information in a commercially reasonable amount of time following such Partner School request unless, consistent with applicable law, there is a legitimate reason to retain such personal information.
 Our normal retention period will not apply if we have consent to retain such information or if we are required to retain such information to comply with our legal obligations or law enforcement requests, resolve disputes, protect the safety and security of our Users or our Services, or enforce the User Agreement, Program Agreement, including the Data Privacy Addendum, or any posted guidelines, policies or rules applicable to specific features of the Services.

-If you are a User (or parent/legal guardian of a Student User that is under the age of 18) and wish to have personal information removed from the Learning Services, please contact your Partner School and review the information in Section 8 ("Partner Schools Can Delete Information").
+If you are a User (or Caregiver of a Student User that is under the age of 18) and wish to have personal information removed from the Learning Services, please contact your Partner School and review the information in Section 8 ("Partner Schools Can Delete Information").

 For additional information relating to deletion and retention policies, please see our FAQs.